TallKite/linnstrument-firmware/README.md

 *If your DAW isn't programmable, download LinnstrumentLocatorCCs.jsfx from this github.
 It defines a rectangular region on the Linnstrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
 It runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live and other platforms.)
 Thanks to KVR forum member vorp40 for the locator CC idea!*

 -------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------

-HAMMER-ONS AND PULL-OFFS: Set the hammer-on window to say 150¢.
-When you play a note within 150¢ of another note on the same row, it will hammer-on and mute the other note, as if you were in channel-per-row mode.
-When you release it, the old note will be unmuted (pull-off).
-Access it through the microLinn menu, see below.

 DIM MODE: The Low Power pad (col 15 in Global Settings) dims the display but also increases the latency.
 Long-press the Low Power pad to dim the display with no latency increase, good for tired eyes.